Michael-Cardentey/Motion-Sensor-Alarm-System-With-Arduino/README.md

 * D3 -> + pin (this will also be on the same row as the resistor)

 ## Step 3:
-Download the arduino IDE and copy paste the code included in the rip_sensor.ino file.
+Download the arduino IDE and copy paste the code included in the pir_sensor.ino file.
 You can tinker around with it however you like.
 From my research cheap sensors like the one I got require some time to boot up otherwise they wont be as precise so i coded in a 30 second delay.

 ## Step 4: